 - Will stand up for their beliefs and/or rights

-- Will make & maintain good eye contact
+- Will make and maintain good eye contact

 - Is willing to compromise and negotiate with others

 Respect yourself and others.
-Your needs want, and beliefs should be a priority in your life and not always be secondary to others needs, wants feelings, or beliefs.
-You have the right to express your needs, wants, feelings, and beliefs to others, however, it is important to be respectful of others and their rights at the same time.
+Your needs, wants, feelings, and beliefs should be a priority in your life; they should not always be secondary to others' needs, wants, feelings, or beliefs.
+You have the right to express your needs, wants, feelings, and beliefs to others; it's also important to be respectful of others’ rights and voices.

 Be mindful of your tone.
-Raising your voice, threating others/displaying aggression, shaming others, or even delivering the silent treatment are ineffective/maladaptive ways of communicating with others.
-Take ownership of your emotions and try to express them in a calm factual manner by beginning your sentence with "I feel…." or "I think."
+Raising your voice, threatening or displaying aggression, shaming others, and even stonewalling or giving the “silent treatment” are ineffective, inadequate ways of communicating with others.
+Take ownership of your emotions, and try to express them in a calm, factual manner by beginning your sentences with "I feel…" or "I think…"

 Plan or practice what you are going to say.
-Try to prepare and plan what you would like to say by identifying your needs and wants before an expected interaction with another person.
-Role plays what you would like to express and how you will communicate it, this will help improve your confidence and comfort level.
+Organize your thoughts first.
+Then try to prepare what you would like to say by identifying your needs and wants before you interact with your partner.
+Think through what you would like to express and how you will communicate it; this will help improve your confidence and comfort level during the actual conversation.

-Don't be afraid to say "no." Often times being assertive with people you would normally display passive communication towards, will make both you and them uncomfortable.
-They may even become unhappy; however, their unhappiness not your area of concern.
-When saying "no" be honest with yourself and speak clearly.
-You could offer options for other alternatives, however, your "no" doesn't require an explanation.
+Don't be afraid to say "no." Sometimes, being assertive with a partner when you're normally a passive communicator can make you both uncomfortable.
+They may even become unhappy, but their unhappiness in this moment is not your main concern.
+When saying "no" to something you disagree with or do not wish to participate in, be honest with yourself, and speak clearly.
+You can suggest alternatives, but also remember that your "no" doesn't require an explanation.

 Use reflective listening.
-This technique allows both individuals to listen and feel understood by the other, even if they still disagree.
-Try to practice reflective listening in real-time situations by first listening to your partner before responding with your thoughts.
-Second, in your own words restate what they just said to you.
-Third, continue this process until your partner acknowledges and agrees that they understand.
-Then switch turns and your partner follows the same steps to practice reflective listening.
+This technique allows both individuals to listen and feel understood by the other person, even if both parties still disagree.
+Practice reflective listening in a discussion by listening to your partner first before responding with your thoughts.
+When they're finished, restate what they just said to you in your own words.
+Continue this process until your partner acknowledges and agrees that you understand them.
+Then switch, so your partner can listen to you and follow the same steps to practice reflective listening.

 Keep the focus on the problem and try not to focus on the person.
-Avoid unproductive conversations that include personal insults, mockery, and elevated tones.
+Avoid unproductive conversation detours like personal insults, mockery, and elevated tones.
 Be mindful not to place blame on your partner.
-If you notice that the disagreement or conversation has become unproductive, this would be a great opportunity to take a time-out and attempt to revisit the topic of discussion when both people have calmed down.
+If you notice that a disagreement or conversation has become unproductive, consider taking a time-out, so you can revisit the topic when both of you have calmed down.

-It is okay to take a break "time-out."
-If you or your partner become argumentative, yelling, insulting, this would be a good time to take a break "time-out."
-It is a good idea to talk about "time-outs" prior to having an argument so you could be proactive instead of reactive.
-During a "time-out" it would be good to engage in an activity that is relaxing to help calm you down.
-Once calm, it is important to address the disagreement or conflict again in hopes to resolve it.
+It is okay to take a break or a time-out.
+If you or your partner become agitated or argumentative, or if you begin yelling or insulting one another, it can help to take a time-out.
+In fact, it's a good idea to talk about breaks prior to having an argument, so you can be proactive instead of reactive.
+During a time-out, it's generally wise to separate, and engage in a relaxing activity to help calm you down.
+Once calm, it's important to readdress the disagreement or conflict, perhaps taking a different approach, in order to resolve it.

-Identify and work towards a resolution.
-In relationships, it is to be expected that both you and your partner will not agree on everything.
-Attempt to negotiate to find a "happy medium" where both partners will be satisfied with the outcome.
-Sometimes, both partners may not be happy with the outcome, this is where compromise comes in and one partner may be more satisfied than the other.
-However, if you both agree that the disagreement will not negatively impact your relationship, you both could then agree to move on.
+Identify and work toward a resolution.
+In relationships, it's normal that both you and your partner will not agree on everything.
+If you reach an impasse, attempt to negotiate to find a happy medium, so both partners will be satisfied with the outcome.
+Sometimes, that's not possible; this is where compromise comes in, and one partner may be more satisfied than the other.
+However, if you can at least agree that the disagreement will not negatively impact your relationship, you can agree to move on from it.